Caesar107/Caesar107.github.io/README.md

-# Caesar's Personal Website
+# Menglin Zou's AI Research Portfolio

-Welcome to my personal portfolio website built with Jekyll and the Minimal Mistakes theme!
+Welcome to my AI research portfolio website built with Jekyll and the Minimal Mistakes theme!

 ## 🌟 About This Site

-This website showcases my journey as a software engineer, including:
+This website showcases my journey as an AI researcher and machine learning engineer, including:

-- 📚 Educational background and achievements
+- 🎓 Academic background in Artificial Intelligence at The University of Auckland
-- 💼 Professional experience and projects
+- 🔬 Research experience in inverse reinforcement learning and deep learning
-- 🛠️ Technical skills and expertise
+- 💻 AI/ML projects in computer vision, NLP, and reinforcement learning
-- 📝 Blog posts and thoughts on technology
+- 📝 Blog posts and insights on cutting-edge AI research
+- 📚 Publications and academic contributions
-- 📞 Contact information and social links
+- 📞 Professional contact information and academic networks

 ## 🚀 Quick Start